burakugar/BankService/README.md

 <img width="467" alt="image" src="https://user-images.githubusercontent.com/50373019/184541336-440cf5dd-130d-4238-855e-1dc4ac697e70.png">

-When user withdraws or deposits money from the bank account, this is added to transaction table.
-In this situation, both sender and receipent will be user's itself.
+When the user withdraws or deposits money from the bank account, this is added to the transaction table.
+In this situation, both sender and recipient will be users themselves.

 <img width="1440" alt="image" src="https://user-images.githubusercontent.com/50373019/184541352-c5066bfc-01a3-4c2a-98b7-213202b4987c.png">
 There are 11 endpoints.